9 Employee Engagement Ideas to Try With Your Team

 6. Recognize their individual achievements.

-Recognizing employees for achievements is one of those things that all managers know they should be doing, but it can often take a backseat to a variety of more time-sensitive day-to-day business matters.
+Recognizing employees for achievements is one of those things that all managers know they should be doing, but it can often take a backseat to a variety of more day-to-day business matters.
 So it helps to make a plan for how you’re going to recognize your employees.
 After all, showing appreciation is a no-cost employee engagement strategy!

 Performance reviews are an excellent opportunity to praise your employees for good work and effort.
 Keep notes on each employee, including good ideas they had, times when they went above and beyond, and anything they did that contributed to the team.
 Citing specific examples of good performance can help your employee feel more valued overall.